 When is registration?

-Registration begins on July 19, 2021 and is first-come, first-served.
+Registration begins June 22, 2023 and is a first-come, first-served process.
 You will be randomly assigned to a registration time, either 8:30 AM CT or 9:00 AM CT.
-You may access the portal for planning purposes beginning on TBD.
-If you have questions, please contact the Registrar’s Office.

 How many classes should I take?